 Stomach acid, or gastric acid, is a watery, colorless fluid that’s produced by your stomach’s lining.

 It’s highly acidic and helps break down food for easier digestion.
 This helps your body absorb nutrients more easily as food moves through your digestive tract.

 In order to break down everything from meat to tough, fibrous plants, stomach acid has to be highly acidic.

-Keep reading to find out how strong stomach acid is and what happens when your body makes stomach acid that’s too strong or too weak.
+Keep reading to find out how strong stomach acid is and what happens when your body makes stomach acid that’s either too strong or too weak.

 These actions require a liquid that’s quite acidic.
 But just how acidic?

 To really understand how strong stomach acid is, you’ll first need to understand how a liquid’s acid level is measured.

 Acidity is measured on a pH scale, which ranges from 0 to 14.
 The lower the pH level, the stronger the fluid’s acidic levels.
 For example, battery acid has a pH of 0, which means it’s a very strong acid.